gnetwork-git/ssl-for-logged-in-users/readme.txt

 Q: There are already SSL plugins available, why this one?

 A: I could not find any plugin, that would simply keep the logged in user on SSL for the entire session, hence, SSL for Logged In Users.

-Q: Who am I?

-A: Wordpress user: <a href="http://profiles.wordpress.org/gnetworkau/">gnetworkau</a> also known as "G".
-I've been playing with Wordpress for few years, and love it.

 == Other Notes ==